 I am trying to install Windows 7 to my old Windows Vista, when it asked for 14GB free spaces.
 My computer has 1GB RAM, 80 GB HDD with Intel Core 2 Duo inside.

 I tried compressing C Drive then restart my computer.
-But when it open, it won't let me boot on, there is an error of BOOTMGR is compressed Press Ctrl+Alt+Del to restart..
+But when it open, it won't let me boot on, there is an error of BOOTMGR is compressed Press Ctrl + Alt + Del to restart..
 That's really distressing.

 I don't realize that compressing my C Drive will stop my computer from booting..
-I inserted the installation disk to try repairing my system, but it just won't work.
+I inserted the installation disk to try to repair my system, but it just won't work.
 My system did not boot from the installation disk.
 I forgot that my operating system is stored in C: root directory as a hidden file.

 How can I restore it if I don't have any back up at all?